Political parties in Kashmir condemn twin blasts in Jammu | Politics

 Political parties in Kashmir, including the National Conference, on Saturday condemned the twin bomb blasts in Jammu which left nine people injured.
 The back-to-back explosions rocked a busy locality on the outskirts of Jammu city on Saturday, with police suspecting that IEDs were used to carry out the blasts.

 The National Conference (NC), while condemning the blasts, called for a proper investigation into the incidents. ''I condemn this act unequivocally and hope that it is properly investigated.
 I express my sympathies with the families of those injured and pray for their speedy and complete recovery,'' NC president Farooq Abdullah said.
 The party's vice president Omar Abdullah also condemned the blasts and prayed for the speedy recovery of the injured.
 People's Conference tweeted, ''We condemn the blasts in the Narwal area of Jammu this morning in the strongest and most unequivocal of terms.'' ''Our prayers for the early recovery of the injured,'' the party said.
+Democratic Azad Party (DAP) chief Ghulam Nabi Azad strongly condemn the blasts and tweeted that the Jammu and Kashmir administration must provide all required medical facilities to the injured and support to their families.
 The Apni Party said the government should identify the culprits and they should be punished. ''The twin blasts that took place in Narwal, Jammu, causing injuries to six people is condemnable.
 The government should identify the culprits and they should be punished,'' senior vice president, Apni Party, Ghulam Hassan Mir, said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)